finos/common-domain-model/website/versioned_docs/version-5.13.0/common-domain-model.md

 The CDM is expressed in a language called the Rosetta DSL.
 All the language components used by the CDM including types, functions and annotations are described in the [Rosetta DSL Documentation](https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-modelling-component).

+The complete model definition, including descriptions and other details can be viewed in the [Textual Browser](https://portal.cdm.rosetta-technology.io/#/text-browser) in the [CDM Portal](https://portal.cdm.rosetta-technology.io).